Imaging electron angular distributions to assess a full-power petawatt-class laser focus: Introduction

 Several approaches have been suggested to characterize the peak intensity at full power, exploiting concomitant processes with high intensities ($> 10^{18}\ \mathrm{W/cm^2}$) -- radiation associated with relativistic Thomson scattering \cite{harvey_situ_2018,gao_laser_2006,har-shemesh_peak_2012,he_towards_2019}, appearance intensity of ionization stages of tenuous gases \cite{link_development_2006,ciappina_progress_2019} and ponderomotive ejection of electrons \cite{galkin_electrodynamics_2010,kalashnikov_diagnostics_2015,ivanov_accelerated_2018,mackenroth_ultra-intense_2019}.
 For widespread use as a diagnostic, it is important that the method be straightforward to implement, minimally intrusive to the principal scientific study, sensitive to beam conditions and distortions, and capable of single-shot deployment.
-Thomson scattering in the $10^{18}$ to $10^{19}\ \mathrm{W/cm^2}$ intensity range produces spectrally-convenient Doppler-shifted, 2nd harmonic radiation that is detectable with a gated spectrometer \cite{he_towards_2019}.
+Thomson scattering in the $10^{18}$ to $10^{19}\ \mathrm{W/cm^2}$ intensity range produces spectrally-convenient Doppler-shifted, $2^{\mathrm{nd}}$ harmonic radiation that is detectable with a gated spectrometer \cite{he_towards_2019}.
 The spectrometer requirement, however, makes single-shot deployment challenging.
 At the same time, intensities $> 10^{19} \ \mathrm{W/cm^2}$ cause harmonic orders to overlap making them difficult to distinguish.
 While monitoring the fundamental is possible, mid-infrared detection will be required.
 Ionization is single-shot capable but provides limited information on the intensity distribution in the focus.
 Moreover, ionization thresholds tend to be clumped together for certain intensities, with large gaps between thresholds at other intensities.
-This manuscript reports on using the ejection distribution of ponderomotive electrons, which we show to be straightforward to measure, and meets the criteria mentioned above.
+This manuscript introduces a straightforward experimental technique upon which an in situ intensity-measurement tool might possibly be based.
+The approach exploits the angular distribution of electrons ejected from the focus.
+The electrons not only allow the intensity to be monitored, they reveal asymmetries in the intensity distribution within the focal volume.